JMiguelRamirez/OD_Project/README.md

 ```
 ## Loading

 With the folowing script we will build a property graph by loading our pre-processed data in an running database of Neo4j.
 Pre-processed data must be in the *import* folder of the database.
-Building the database lasts for 5 minutes.
+Building the database takes 5 minutes.
 ```
 python Make_graph.py
 ```
 ## Proof of concept (POC): Graph Exploitation

-With the following command, we will run our proof of concept.
+Finally, with the following command, we can run our proof of concept.
 ```
 python poc.py
 ```